raveendrad/elasticsearch-on-dotcloud-ALPHA/README.rst

 ------------

 This downloads an ElasticSearch build from the official download site.
-The build is not totally DotCloud-compliant (it uses all the default build options, instead of trying to setup the logs/data/etc. directories in the proper place).
+The build is not totally DotCloud-compliant (it rely on provided login/password instead of generating them).

 Again: **don't use this for production!**